 - Unintentional weight loss

-If you have an elevated risk of adrenal cancer and are experiencing symptoms.
-The urologists at Urology of Greater Atlanta provide comprehensive testing, including blood tests and urinalysis.
-Your doctor might also recommend a CT, MRI, or PET scan to evaluate your adrenal glands.
+If you have an elevated risk of adrenal cancer and are experiencing symptoms, book a visit with our urologists today!
+The doctors at Urology of Greater Atlanta provide comprehensive testing, including blood tests and urinalysis.

 Your urologist might also recommend removing a suspect adrenal gland and running lab tests to check for abnormal cells or other signs of cancer.

 The team at Urology of Greater Atlanta offers a variety of treatments for adrenal cancer, depending on the severity of your condition and your overall health needs.

 Your treatment plan could include medication, radiation, or chemotherapy.
 In some cases, an adrenalectomy may be needed to remove the tumor or your adrenal glands.